 Chapter 1 - Purpose and Background

-Certain aliens may not be allowed to enter or obtain status in the United States because they are inadmissible.
-These aliens may overcome the inadmissibility if they are eligible to apply for and receive a waiver.
+Certain noncitizens may not be allowed to enter or obtain status in the United States because they are inadmissible.
+These noncitizens may overcome the inadmissibility if they are eligible to apply for and receive a waiver.

 USCIS, in its administration of waiver laws and policies, seeks to: